 Certainly if Huawei had U.S. market share, Verizon and major patent holders such as Google (Motorola portfolio acquired for $12.5 billion) and an Apple-Microsoft consortium (paying $4.5 billion for bankrupt Nortel’s patents) could come after Huawei with counterclaims.
 However, Huawei would have to make, use, sell, offer to sell or import infringing technology into the United States to invoke the patent statute.

 Perhaps this is a moon-shot, but Verizon might convince the U.S. government that Huawei’s leverage constitutes a national security matter and the government needs to “take” the Huawei patents which is their right.
-However, Huawei could go to the U.S. Court of Claims and seek compensation just as anyone subject to an eminent domain taking by the government.
+However, Huawei could go to the United States Court of Claims and seek compensation just as anyone subject to an eminent domain taking by the government.